msteinbeck/tinyspline/README.md

 #####Functions
-With a few exceptions, all functions of the C library provide input and output parameter, where all input parameter are const.
+With a few exceptions, all functions of the C library provide input and output parameter, in which all input parameter are const.
 Except of the copy functions (`ts_***_copy`), the pointer of the input may be equal to the pointer of the output, so you can modify a spline by using it as input and output at once: